What is Cost Structure?

 Example of Cost Allocation

 A company with a cost pool of manufacturing overhead uses direct labor hours as its cost allocation basis.
-The company would first accumulate its overhead expenses over a period, say for a year, then divide the total overhead cost by the total number of labor hours to find out the overhead cost per labor hour (the allocation rate).
-Finally, the company would multiple the hourly cost by the number of labor hours spent to manufacture a product to determine the overhead cost for that specific product line.
+The company would first accumulate its overhead expenses over a period of time, say for a year, then divide the total overhead cost by the total number of labor hours to find out the overhead cost per labor hour (the allocation rate).
+Finally, the company would multiply the hourly cost by the number of labor hours spent to manufacture a product to determine the overhead cost for that specific product line.